zealvora/certified-kubernetes-application-developer/practice-tests/dep-upgrade.md

 ### Your Task

 Your goal is to update the `old-nginx-deployment.yaml` manifest to make it compatible with your current Kubernetes environment.
-The application's core requirements—running 3 replicas of Nginx—must remain the same.
+The application's core requirements—running 3 replicas of Nginx image must remain the same.
+In case if any container errors, save the logs to error-container.txt

 `old-deployment.yaml`
 ```sh